-In the early 1990s, debates were raging in playgrounds across the country about which was better: the Super Nintendo or the Sega Mega Drive.
-I was in Nintendo's corner, defending their legendary 16bit console to a group of friends who had sworn their allegiance to Sega.
+In the early 1990s, debates were raging in playgrounds across the land about which was better: the Super Nintendo or the Sega Genesis.
+I was in Nintendo's corner, defending their legendary 16-bit console to a group of friends who had sworn their allegiance to Sega.
 I didn't know exactly why it was the best.
 I just knew it was.

-Twenty-three years later, and I still think I'm right.
-The Mega Drive, or Sega Genesis to North Americans, was undeniably a great console.
+Twenty-three years later, I still think I'm right.
+The Genesis was undeniably a great console.
 It had more raw power than the SNES, but Nintendo had it beat in every other respect.
 That might be an opinion swayed by deep-seated adolescent bias, but I think the evidence speaks for itself.

-I was right on the money with the colours thing.
-The Mega Drive had a palette of 512 colours and could display 62 of them on-screen at any one time; the SNES had over 32,000 and was able to simultaneously display 256.
-That's why most Mega Drive games look muted and murky, while SNES games are striking explosions of vivid colour.
+I was right on the money with the colors thing.
+The Genesis had a palette of 512 colors and could display 62 of them on screen at any one time; the SNES had over 32,000 and was able to simultaneously display 256.
+That's why most Genesis games look muted and murky, while SNES games are striking explosions of vivid color.

 Then there's the Sony sound chip, the S-SMP, designed by PlayStation creator Ken Kutaragi.
-The music this little square of silicon generated remains fantastic, and had a distinct sound that the Mega Drive's YM2612 chip couldn't dream of producing.
-Listen to "Corridors of Time" from Chrono Trigger, Donkey Kong Country's "Aquatic Ambience", or "Terra's Theme" from Final Fantasy VI and you'll hear what I mean.
+The music this little square of silicon generated remains fantastic, and had a distinct sound that the Genesis's YM2612 chip couldn't dream of producing.
+Listen to "Corridors of Time" from Chrono Trigger, Donkey Kong Country's "Aquatic Ambience," or "Terra's Theme" from Final Fantasy VI and you'll hear what I mean.
 Video game music doesn't get much better.

 SNES games could also include additional graphics hardware in the cartridges, like the famous Super FX chip.
-This was capable of producing actual 3D graphics, powering games like Starwing (Star Fox in America) and Stunt Race FX – primitive by today's standards, but mind-blowing at the time.
-The dazzling polygons of Starwing got me through a particularly heinous bout of chickenpox.
+This was capable of producing actual 3D graphics, powering games like Star Fox and Stunt Race FX—primitive by today's standards, but mind-blowing at the time.
+The dazzling polygons of Star Fox got me through a particularly heinous bout of chickenpox.

 The Legend of Zelda: A Link to the Past is a grand, sweeping adventure with a neat time travel mechanic.
 And SimCity brought the PC town-builder to consoles for the first time, losing none of its depth in the process.